AfricanRunner/recipes/muesli.md

 # Method

-1. Chop nuts and dried fruit; combine all ingredients and mix well.
+1. Chop nuts and dried fruit; combine all ingredients (except dried fruit) and mix well.

 2. Spread out on a baking sheet then bake for **13 mins** at **300&deg; F**.

+3. Let fully cool then add dried fruit.